-In the case of a stratified simple random sampling, Kokic and Bell's[1] thresholds minimize the mean square error of the estimator of the total of the winsorized variable, it were used in ESANE before the sampling design change...
+Between the reference years 2008 and 2015, the influential values were treated by winsorization of the variable turnover with Kokic and Bell's thresholds [5].
+The Kokic and Bell's thresholds minimize the mean square error of the estimator of the total of the winsorized variable.